Jax

 jax is a successor to classic python+numpy autograd.
 It includes various code optimisation, jit-compilations, differentiating and vectorizing.

 So, a numerical library with certain high performance machine-learning affordances.
-Note, it is not a deep learning framework per se, but rather the producer species at lowest trophic level of a deep learning ecosystem.
+Note, it is not a deep learning framework per se, but rather the producer species at a low trophic level of a deep learning ecosystem.
 For information frameworks built upon it, (or I suppose, in this metaphor predator species) read on to later sections.

 The official pitch: